 TORONTO, ONTARIO--(Marketwire - March 12, 2013) -

-Alyssa Esparaz from Dunbarton High school in Pickering, is the recipient of the highest honour that the Ontario Secondary School Teachers' Federation (OSSTF/FEESO) can bestow upon a student - the Student Achievement Award (in honour of Marion Drysdale).
+Sajni Shah and Lankesh Patel, students from North Park Secondary School in Brampton, are the recipients of the highest honour that the Ontario Secondary School Teachers' Federation (OSSTF/FEESO) can bestow upon a student-the Student Achievement Award (in honour of Marion Drysdale).

 This is the 28th consecutive year in which the Federation has presented the Student Achievement Awards (formerly known as the Marion Drysdale Awards).
 This year each winning student was awarded with a cash prize of $1,000 and a framed certificate.